justeattakeaway/pie/apps/pie-docs/src/designers/contributing/contributing.md

 ## Introduction

 A design system can only achieve its maximum potential when there's input from everyone involved in using it, whatever your team or pillar.
-We encourage you to contribute, no matter your position or knowledge of the system.
+We encourage you to contribute, no matter your position or knowledge of the system..

 {% contentPageImage {
 src: "../../assets/img/designers/contributing/teamwork.svg",